WORK-IN-PROGRESS GROUP COACHING

 Our work-in-progress group coaching programme for historical fiction writers combines critiques and guidance from an expert tutor with feedback and support from a small group of fellow historical fiction writers.
-It accommodates a range of experience, from writers who are just starting out to those who have already been published.
-All participants are working towards completing their historical novels.
+It accommodates a range of experience, from writers who are just starting on their first novel to those who have already been published.

 It’s an online programme, so you can participate from anywhere in the world.
 Each class lasts six months, with new intakes starting every spring and autumn.
 Applications for the next class will open in spring 2020.